Modern Languages and Literatures

 FREN 328: Contemporary France

 This course will address current subjects of debate in France and study how France has changed (politically and socially) since its major period of decolonization in the 1950s-60s.
 Particular attention will be given to France's efforts to integrate immigrants, and specific issues related to French residents of Muslim heritage.
 Through the reading and discussion of literature and critical essays, as well as viewing current films and internet/satellite news broadcasts, students will gain greater understanding of France's changing identity.
 Oral and written competence will be enhanced by discussion, debate, presentation, and writing short papers in French.
 Prerequisite: FREN 212 or equivalent.
-(Under the Forester Fundamental Curriculum, this course meets the Global Perspectives requirement.
-Under the old GEC, this course meets the Humanities and Cultural Diversity requirements.)
+(This course satisfies Global Perspective.)

 cross listed: ISLM 328